-Poorly controlled diabetes mellitus results in long term exposure of the peripheral nerve to elevated blood sugar levels and the resulting metabolites of poor sugar regulation.
-Many theories have been proposed to detail how long standing diabetes mellitus effects the peripheral nerves.
+Poorly-controlled diabetes mellitus results in long-term exposure of the peripheral nerve to elevated blood sugar levels and the resulting metabolites of poor sugar regulation.
+Many theories have been proposed to detail how long-standing diabetes mellitus affects the peripheral nerves.
 The most accepted theory proposed to date relates to elevated levels of sorbitol in circulating blood.
 Sorbital is a by-product of the metabolism of glucose.
-Impaired metabolism of glucose results in elevated levels of sorbital which is known to be toxic to the peripheral nerves.
-As a general rule, peripheral neuropathy is known to be caused by long term exposure to caustic chemicals.
-Long term exposure to sorbital is an established mechanism to describe the onset of diabetic peripheral neuropathy.
+Impaired metabolism of glucose results in elevated levels of sorbital, which is known to be toxic to the peripheral nerves.
+As a general rule, peripheral neuropathy is known to be caused by long-term exposure to caustic chemicals.
+Long-term exposure to sorbital is an established mechanism to describe the onset of diabetic peripheral neuropathy.

 Another factor that contributes to the onset of diabetic peripheral neuropathy is decreased arterial circulation of the peripheral nerves.
 Elevated blood glucose levels affect arteries and arterioles in a number of ways.
 Increased levels of blood glucose make the blood viscous.
 The circulatory system has a difficult time pushing a viscous fluid through the artery.
 As a result, the walls of the arteries and arterioles become hard and less permeable to blood.
 Peripheral nerves are significantly affected by this microvascular change.
 In the presence of high circulating levels of blood glucose, peripheral nerves are essentially starved of oxygen and essential nutrients and vitamins.

 Causes and contributing factors

 Diabetic peripheral neuropathy is a result of sustained high blood sugars (hyperglycemia.)
 Contributing factors include obesity, hypertension, high cholesterol levels, and smoking.